 Two of the Queen’s Park team chosen to face the Wanderers, James and Robert Smith, lived in the London area.
 The other nine left Glasgow on the Saturday evening by the East Coast Line and reached London at 9.40am on the Sunday morning.

 The Queen’s Park team that faced Wanderers was, according to the Glasgow Herald, North British Daily Mail and The Sportsman, R Gardner (captain), R Edmiston, J Hepburn, W Ker, R Leckie, J Smith, R Smith, J Taylor, J A E Walker, D Wotherspoon and J B Weir.
 Richard Robinson gave the team as R Gardner; Joseph Taylor and Donald Edmiston; W Kerr and James Smith; D Wotherspoon, R Leckie, W McKinnon, R Smith, A Rhind, and W Gibb.
 Did Robinson have information that showed the team line-up in the newspaper reports to be incorrect?
-It seems likely.
+It seems very likely.

 Reputedly, Queen’s Park had only £4 in the bank before travelling to